 FAIR1M is a recent large-scale dataset for fine-grained object detection in remote sensing imagery.
 Many classes have high inter-class similarity, such as Boeing 737, Boeing 747, Boeing 777.
 It is a challenging task to detect objects and identify their categories.
 For a fair comparison, we reproduce some advanced detectors on FAIR1M dataset in Table 14.
-Generally, the current two-stage detectors adopt RoI align[53] to extract discriminative features, which greatly improves the accuracy of fine-grained object recognition.
-Therefore, two-stage detectors in Table 14 (Faster RCNN[3], RoI Transformer[20], Gliding Vertex[9]) achieve better performance than one-stage detectors (such as FCOS[52], CFC-Net[8]).
+Generally, the current two-stage detectors adopt RoI align (He et al., 2017) to extract discriminative features, which greatly improves the accuracy of fine-grained object recognition.
+Therefore, two-stage detectors in Table 14 (Faster RCNN (Ren et al., 2016), RoI Transformer (Ding et al., 2019), Gliding Vertex (Xu et al., 2020)) achieve better performance than one-stage detectors (such as FCOS (Tian et al., 2019), CFC-Net (Ming et al., 2022a)).
 TIOE-Det achieves the mAP of 35.16%, which outperforms the compared one-stage detectors and even some two-stage detectors in Table 14.
 After using multi-scale training and testing, our method achieves the mAP of 43.87%.
 Visualization of some detection results is shown in Fig. 15.

 5.3.
-Analysis and Discussion
+Analysis and discussion

 Our TIOE-Det achieves state-of-the-art performance on multiple datasets.
 The modules we propose, PHA label, BAL, POE coding, and ADW strategy achieve stable performance gains.
-Specifically, it can be seen from Fig. 8 and Table Tab.
-1 that the PHA label greatly improves the performance of high-precision
+Specifically, it can be seen from Fig. 8 and Table Table 1 that the PHA label greatly improves the performance of high-precision object detection.
+We suggest that PHA label efficiently selects high-quality predictions, thereby avoiding the inconsistency between classification scores and localization accuracy during inference.
+BAL alleviates the imbalance problem in PHA prediction for better performance.